Securing your valuables while traveling can be a challenge.

-Large enough to carry passports, money and other small valuables, they can become quite sweaty and uncomfortable, especially in hot climates or if too much stuff is packed inside.
-Also, since they've become so common, thieves have wised up and often tell intended victims to lift their shirt up to check for their presence.
+Large enough to carry passports, money, and other small valuables, they can become quite sweaty and uncomfortable, especially in hot climates or if too much stuff is packed inside.
+Also, since they've become so commonly-used, thieves have wised up and will often tell intended victims to lift their shirt up to check for the presence of a money belt.

-Waist wallets are similar to traditional money belts, but attach to an existing belt loop.
+Waist wallets are similar to traditional money belts, but attach to an existing belt loop instead.
 They are usually tucked down the front of a pair of shorts or trousers, and have the same pros and cons as standard money belts.

 Easier to hide than a money belt, neck pouches hang down inside your shirt to keep valuables out of sight.
 They work best with shirts and tops that don't have a low neckline, so the cord can't be easily seen.

-Unless you're travelling in cooler climates and will be wearing multiple layers, don't pack too much into these pouches -- they can become visible through light clothing.
+Unless you're traveling in cooler climates and will be wearing multiple layers, don't pack too much into these pouches, as they can become visible through light clothing.
 Try to find a model with an adjustable cord, so you can wear it in a way that suits your height and clothing.